Fertility treatment for women

 In this case, the surrogate mother is the legal mother of the baby, but you and your partner can apply to the courts to have full parental legal responsibilities transferred to you (providing you are married or in a civil partnership).
 This means you become the baby’s legal parents.
 If you and your partner aren’t married, it is still possible to adopt the baby but it is slightly more complicated.
 In all cases, it’s important to involve a lawyer who specialises in surrogacy so they can guide you through how to adopt the baby.

 Back to top

-Some people can’t have sexual intercourse because of physical changes caused by the cancer or its treatment.
-In this situation, it may still be possible for the doctors to take your eggs and use them in IVF or ICSI treatment.
+Some people can’t have sex because of physical changes caused by the cancer or its treatment.
+It may be possible for the doctors to take your eggs and use them in IVF or ICSI treatment.
 This can allow you to have your own biological children.
-Where this isn’t possible, you may like to think about using donated eggs or embryos or surrogacy.
+Where this isn’t possible, you may want to think about using donated eggs or embryos or surrogacy.